redis/redis-doc/commands/wait.md

 returns even if the specified number of replicas were not yet reached.

-The command **will always return** the number of replicas that acknowledged the write commands sent before the `WAIT` command, both in the case where the specified number of replicas are reached, or when the timeout is reached.
+The command **will always return** the number of replicas that acknowledged the write commands sent by the current client before the `WAIT` command, both in the case where the specified number of replicas are reached, or when the timeout is reached.

 A few remarks: